MahdiMahin/MahdiMahin/README.md

 # Hi, I'm Mahdi Mahin 👋
 CS Major at City College of New York

-Aspiring **Data Scientist** | Passionate about Python, Machine Learning & Analytics | Curious Problem Solver
----

-## 🔭 Currently Working On
-- 📊 Personal data analysis projects using **Python, Pandas, NumPy, and Matplotlib**
-- 🤖 Machine Learning models for prediction and classification
-- 🌐 Building a portfolio of **end-to-end data science projects**

----

-# Hi, I'm Mahdi Mahin 👋

 Aspiring **Data Scientist** | Python & Machine Learning Enthusiast | Passionate about turning data into insights 📊

 ---